wenzel-lab/wenzel-lab.github.io/README.md

 ---
 ```

 If you don't have information, just leave it blank.
-The avatar will bring photo from `images/people` folder and display it on people page.
+The avatar will bring the photo from `images/people` folder and display it on people page.
 For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
 Position will put you into section that you choose.

 ### Add new publications